puppetlabs/TA-puppet-report-viewer/README.md

 1. Install the Puppet Report Viewer addon
 2. Create atleast one HEC input (puppet:summary)
 3. Install `splunk_hec` module in Puppet environment and configure with the HEC token and Splunk Server
+4. For the main page to update with inventory after version 2.0, you will also need to send puppet:facts information (inventory) to Splunk, see the Splunk_hec documentation on configuring fact support

 Once configured, the overview page will start showing Puppet run report status, and information about changes over various windows of time.
 The views can be customized, updated, modified to suit your needs.